mindicree/kowalski_analysis/README.md

 For an in-depth look at the research and development process, as well as a demonstration of the app, please <a href="https://youtu.be/-UASz66WOuk" target="_blank"> click here for our video presentation. </a>

 ## Jupyter Notebooks
-The Jupyter Notebook file, "model_display" contains the code to load a dataset, create a model, train and validate the model, and export the model to a Keras model and a TensorFlowLite model.
+The Jupyter Notebook file, "model_notebook," contains the code to load a dataset, create a model, train and validate the model, and export the model to a Keras model and a TensorFlowLite model.
 For viewing the notebook and using it, please follow these steps:

 ### Google Colab Setup
 1. Make sure you have Google Colab setup on your account